ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 Most of them have no state.
 Even if they have state, they generally do not store the data handle
-(as that would be redundant with the `mdspan`) and are thus generally not constructed with it.
+(as that would be redundant with the `mdspan`) and are thus generally not constructed with the data handle.
 As a result, an accessor might not see a data handle until `access` or `offset` is called.
 Both of those member functions are performance critical,